jayesh15/twitter-data-sentiment-analysis/README.md

 **Requirements:**</br>
 1) You need elevated access to twitter API which will let you use endpoints and fetch live tweets</br>
 2) All the required keys are imported from a CSV file </br></br>
+3) Tweepy python library is used to communicate between python and twitter

 **Text Processing:**</br>
 1) Remove all @ mentions</br>